MatheusSchwarz/MatheusSchwarz/README.md

 - 👋 Hi, I’m @MatheusSchwarz
 - 👀 I’m interested in using datas science in market intelligence
 - 🌱 I’m currently learning data sciece and AI
-- 💞️ I’m looking to collaborate on public databases
+- 💞️ I’m looking to collaborate in public databases
 - 📫 How to reach me: matheusmschwarz@gmail.com

 <!---